jchapuis/fullstackscala-scaladays2025/slides.md

 class shared lightYellow
 ```

-^ - You can use the Scala CLI
+^ - To develop your pulumi program, you can use the Scala CLI
  - Or sbt, which is what I'm doing, with multiple projects sharing some assets such as types
- - Yes I'm using iron for besom programs too :)
+ - Yes I'm using refined types for besom programs too, for configuration safety :)
+ - In domain, DNS, in the core, DB mainly, app the server and ECS
- - You can publish libraries, possibilities are endless
+ - Because these are standard Scala programs, you can publish libraries, possibilities are endless

 ---
 ## Take-away 🍔
  - 🦸 You *really* can do everything with Scala
- - ♦️ Compact, efficient, uniform codebase from front to back plus ops
+ - ♦️ Compact, efficient, safe, uniform codebase from front to back plus ops
- - 🧑‍🤝‍🧑 Great for tight-knit teams or solo players
+ - 🧑‍🤝‍🧑 Great for product teams or solo players
+ - 🌟 Your Scala skills can shine everywhere
+ - 🥲 Programming joy FTW

 ^ - I hope i was able to give you a taste of what full-stack scala feels like
+ - , AI age calls for generalists

 ---
 ![](final_slide.png)

+^ - time for thanks
+- special thanks to the scala community and library authors and contributors that make this joy of coding possible day-to-day
+- thank you for your attention, comments and questions